Search Our Work

 Special Features

-• Each unit has an individual temperature control provided by a VRF system.
-This is not only cost-effective for owners but provides vital cooling and heating control to address issues with high temperatures in affordable housing projects.
+• Each unit has individual temperature control provided by a VRF system.
+This offers efficient heating and cooling tailored to resident comfort and helps address temperature-related challenges common in affordable housing.

-• The plumbing design further enhances resident well-being—reducing water waste and minimizing risks of waterborne pathogens through innovative small-diameter piping and high-efficiency fixtures.
+• The plumbing design enhances resident well-being by reducing water waste and minimizing risks of waterborne pathogens through small-diameter piping and high-efficiency fixtures.

 Prioritizing resident health and comfort